tessercat/daoistic-book/blog/ants-part-1/content.md

 The old guy used to say that
-a beached whale is at the mercy of ants, and the prince who forgets his place and tells ministers what to do is at the mercy of bureaucrats.
+a beached whale is at the mercy of ants, and the prince who forgets his place and tells his ministers what to do is at the mercy of bureaucrats.

 The prince maintains his authority by doing nothing.